Car Insurance Myths-Â

 - If you lend your car to someone and they get into an accident, don’t fool yourself into thinking you won’t have to pay for damages.
 Your insurance is attached to the car, not the driver.
 So your insurance should cover it but you will still be responsible for the deductible.
 Check the restrictions on your policy.
 (This applies to non-members of your household.
 Members of your household need to be specifically listed as drivers on your policy.

-- Rental car coverage can be great if your car is in the shop, but you can’t use it to rent a car for a vacation or any reason besides your own vehicle being stolen or incapacitated.
+- Rental car coverage can be great if your car is in the shop, but you can’t use it to rent a car for a vacation or for any reason besides your own vehicle being stolen or incapacitated.

 - Personal auto insurance cannot be used for business.
 If your insurance company finds that you got into an accident while doing work for your business, your claims could be denied.